Bigmax81/example_prometheus_application_nodejs/README.md

 This project is a simple example of using Prometheus Metrics with NodeJS Application for monitoring.
-I present how we can implement metrics in a NodeJS project and using Prometheus to collect and analyze these metrics in Prometheus Data Base.
+I present how to implement metrics in a NodeJS project and how to use Prometheus to collect and analyze these metrics in Prometheus Data Base.

 ## II.
 Installation